ssmiller25/r15cookieblog/content/info/gitcheatsheet.md

 ## Reset master to origin/master

-Say...accidently commit a change to the master branch that I did not intent too...
+Say...accidentally commit a change to the master branch that I did not intent too...

 ```sh
 git checkout -B master origin/master